pandas-dev/pandas/doc/source/basics.rst

 Aggregating with a dict
 +++++++++++++++++++++++

-Passing a dictionary of column names to a scalar or a list of scalars, to ``DataFame.agg`` allows you to customize which functions are applied to which columns.
+Passing a dictionary of column names to a scalar or a list of scalars, to ``DataFrame.agg`` allows you to customize which functions are applied to which columns.
 Note that the results are not in any particular order, you can use an ``OrderedDict`` instead to guarantee ordering.